jamezrin/mosmqtt_wakeonlan/README.md

    git clone --recursive https://github.com/jamezrin/mosmqtt_wakeonlan
    ```

+2. Copy `.env.sample` to `.env` and edit it accordingly
+    - The `WIFI_SSID` and `WIFI_PSK` variables are your WiFi SSID and password respectively
+    - The `MQTT_CLIENT_ID`, `MQTT_USER` and `MQTT_PASS` variables can be obtained from https://losant.com/
+    - The `DASH_TOKEN` variable can be obtained from https://mdash.net/

-2. Run the flash script.
+3. Run the flash script.
 If everything is fine, your device should be detected automatically and you should end up with a flashed device.

    ```bash
    ./reflash.sh